 Prototyping is an integral part of all the stages of website development.
-It helps your team to review concepts and identify shortcomings during the early phases of your project.
+It helps your team review concepts and identify shortcomings during the early phases of your project.

 Project Management Tools

-Here are the top five file-sharing platforms that your experts can use to meet their milestones successfully”
+Here are the top five file-sharing platforms:

 25. Microsoft Teams: This platform is a cloud-based solution that your team can leverage to communicate, meet, discuss and share files.
 Its pricing starts at $5.00 per user, per month.